savebe/savebe.github.io/_projects/axi5-orbit-project.md

 AXI5 ORBIT became a **functional 5-axis FDM research prototype** and a platform for further development of multi-axis additive manufacturing.

-The project covered the complete development of a complex mechatronic system — from CAD and manufacturing to electronics, firmware, control engineering, commissioning and finally the first multi-axis prints.
+The project covered the complete development process of a complex mechatronic system — from the **initial concept and system architecture through CAD, manufacturing, electronics and firmware to commissioning and the first multi-axis prints**.

 ---

-Developed by **Samuel Benz and Lorenz Limacher** at the ZHAW School of Engineering as part of the bachelor thesis *Bau eines neuartigen 5-Achs-FDM-Druckers* and subsequently developed further.
+Developed by **Samuel Benz and Lorenz Limacher** at the ZHAW School of Engineering as part of the bachelor thesis *Development of a Novel 5-Axis FDM Printer* and subsequently developed further.